nevoryapp/HaraHachiLogin/replit.md

 ## Overview

-This is a full-stack web application built with Express.js and React that provides a member authentication system with a protected member area.
-The application features a login system with session management and a dashboard interface for authenticated users.
+This is a full-stack web application built with Express.js and React that provides a member authentication system with a protected member area for the Japanese Method "Hara Hachi Bu" ebook.
+The application features a simple password-based login system (password: MJP-HHB1) with session management and a comprehensive dashboard interface where authenticated users can download 9 PDF modules including 5 chapters and 3 bonus materials about the Japanese eating philosophy.

 ## User Preferences